-The SEND 'Code of Practice' (2014) states that there are four broad areas of need within Special Educational Needs.
-SEN covers a broad spectrum of difficulty or disability.
+The SEND 'Code of Practice' (2014) states that there are four broad areas of need within Special Educational Needs and/or Disabilities.
+SEND covers a broad spectrum of difficulty or disability.
 These areas and their meaning are as follows:

 - Communication and Language

 - Cognition and Learning

 - Social, Emotional and Mental Health

 - Sensory and/or Physical Needs